strimzi/strimzi.github.io/_posts/2019-08-08-hacking-for-cruise-control.md

 # Conclusion

 After gathering enough metric samples, Cruise Control will be able estimate partition resources.
 Knowing the the partition load, Cruise Control will be able to evaluate whether any resource restrictions have been violated and propose more efficient partition assignments for the cluster.
 Just like metric reporters, many of the Cruise Control's components can be tailored to fit special use cases and environments.
 Components that determine things like how resources are calculated, what resource goals are prioritized, and how anomalies are handled can all be customized by the user.
 This flexibility gives users the leverage to operate their Kafka clusters more effectively, even while using Strimzi.
+In one of the future versions, the Strimzi community hopes to make this even easier by supporting Cruise Control directly from the Strimzi Operator, but until then, hack away!

 # Acknowledgements